-This baked asparagus recipe really couldn’t be much simpler.
+This asparagus recipe couldn’t be much simpler.
 It’s just some olive oil, balsamic vinegar, garlic powder (or fresh garlic if you prefer) and a little salt and pepper.
-The vinegar gives the asparagus a subtle hint of sweetness and tanginess which complements the flavour of the asparagus nicely.
+The balsamic vinegar adds a subtle hint of sweetness and tanginess which complements the flavor of the asparagus nicely.

-The best part about roasting asparagus, or practically any vegetable for that matter, is the slight caramelization you can achieve.
-The tips get just a little crispy when you bake them which adds a depth of flavour that is certainly missing from plain old boring boiled asparagus.
+The best part about baking asparagus, or practically any vegetable for that matter, is the slight caramelization you can achieve.
+The tips get just a little crispy when you bake them which adds a depth of flavor that’s missing from boiled or steamed asparagus.

-While grilling asparagus on a barbecue is also great for achieving some excellent caramelization, I find the width of the asparagus spears are too narrow and at least a couple of the asparagus spears inevitably turn in the wrong direction, fall through the grill, and meet a fiery death.
-I prefer the simplicity of baking asparagus.
+While grilling asparagus on a barbecue is also great for achieving some good caramelization, I find the width of the asparagus spears are too narrow and at least a couple of the asparagus spears inevitably turn in the wrong direction and fall through the grill.
+I love the simplicity of this baked asparagus.

-Even beginner cooks can throw together this balsamic roasted asparagus with ease.
-Start by preheating your oven to 350 degrees Fahrenheit.
-While the oven is heating, rinse and trim your asparagus.
+Start by preheating the oven to 350 degrees Fahrenheit.
+While the oven is heating, rinse and trim the asparagus.
 Cut off 1-2 inches of the thicker, woody ends of the stalks to ensure the end result is tender and delicious.

-If you’re looking for another easy vegetable side dish, try this recipe for oven roasted okra.
-It’s perfect when you’re craving veggies but want something a little out of the ordinary.
+- If you’re looking for another easy vegetable side dish, try this oven roasted okra.

 - 30 asparagus spears